relops/sqlc/README.md

 	Application Options:
 	  -f, --file=    The path to the sqlite file
       -u, --url=     The DB URL
-	  -o, --output=  The path to save the generated objects to -p, --package= The package to put the generated objects into
+      -o, --output=  The path to save the generated objects to -p, --package= The package to put the generated objects into -t, --type=    The type of the DB (mysql,postgres,sqlite) -s, --schema=  The target DB schema (required for MySQL and Postgres)

 	Help Options:
 	  -h, --help     Show this help message